its-saran/fake_news_detector/README.md

 A simple Streamlit-based web application that predicts whether a piece of news is legitimate or fake.
 The model uses a pre-trained machine learning pipeline to make predictions based on user input.

+## Live Demo

+You can try out the live demo of the Fake News Detection App [here](https://fake-news-detector-v1.streamlit.app/).

 ## Features

 - **Text Input:** Users can input news text into the app.